 The government generally enforced labor standards effectively.
-There were a few exceptions, especially in the construction and mechanic industries, where some employers did not consistently abide by safety regulations, such as work-hour limitations and use of personal safety devices.
+There were a few exceptions, especially in the construction industry, where some employers did not consistently abide by safety regulations, such as work-hour limitations and use of personal safety devices.
 Authorities did not enforce health and safety standards in the informal sector.
 There were no reports of serious injuries to workers in the first nine months of the year.
-The penalties provided by law range from a fine to imprisonment for a second-degree crime and were generally sufficient to deter violations.
 The Office of the Labor Inspector has responsibility for receiving and investigating claims of workplace health and safety violations.
+The

-The agency for environment and the Agency for Civil Protection are mandated to supervise the implementation of legislation on safety and health in the workplace as well as to investigate major accidents.
+Agency for Environment and the Agency for Civil Protection are mandated to supervise the implementation of legislation on safety and health in the workplace as well as to investigate major accidents.